jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #>  [9] "hello" "hello"
 ```

 Above we repeated the word "hello" 10 times.
-To solve our issue we need to repeat some value 319 times and add that to the end of the "dates" object to make it 467 values long.
+To solve our issue we need to repeat some value 319 times and add that to the end of the *dates* object to make it 467 values long.
 For our value we will use NA to indicate that those values are missing.

 ```r